sendgrid/sendgrid-go/USAGE.md

 ## Associate a Link Whitelabel

-**This endpoint allows you to associate a link whitelabel with a subuser account.**
+**This endpoint allows you to associate a link white label with a sub-user account.**

-Link whitelables can be associated with subusers from the parent account.
-This functionality allows subusers to send mail using their parent's link whitelabels.
-To associate a link whitelabel, the parent account must first create a whitelabel and validate it.
-The parent may then associate that whitelabel with a subuser via the API or the Subuser Management page in the user interface.
+Link white labels can be associated with sub-users from the parent account.
+This functionality allows sub-users to send mail using their parent's link white labels.
+To associate a link white label, the parent account must first create a white label and validate it.
+The parent may then associate that white label with a sub-user via the API or the Subuser Management page in the user interface.

-Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.
+Email link white labels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.

 For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/links.html).